Easy homemade sweet potato smoothie recipe made with creamy almond butter and cinnamon.

 I love the taste of almond butter in this smoothie and it pairs so well with the fall taste of sweet potato!

-Pure maple syrup and honey are the go to healthier sweeteners around here.
+Pure maple syrup and honey are my preferred healthier sweeteners and work great in all kinds of smoothies.

-You can use any milk you like, such as 2%, whole, almond milk, or soy milk.
+You can use any milk you like, such as 2%, whole, almond milk, cashew milk, or soy milk.

-Any basic unflavored milk, dairy free or otherwise, will work.
+Any basic unflavored or vanilla milk, dairy free or otherwise, will work.

 I am obsessed with how creamy and delicious this recipe was!